 Build investigations expire in 24 hours.
 So, if someone pressed the button and forgot about it, CatLight will raise an alarm on the next day.

 This feature is available for all continuous integration servers that we support.
-User need
+User need to be authenticated on

 New protocol is a replacement for obsolete cc.xml format that was created over a decade ago, and no longer meets the feature set of modern build systems.